 How do I find out if collaborative divorce is appropriate for my situation?

-To learn more about the collaborative divorce process, reach out to Kempen & Company to schedule a free and confidential consultation with a dedicated Alameda County collaborative divorce lawyer.
+To learn more about the collaborative divorce process, reach out to Kempen & Company to schedule a confidential consultation with a dedicated Alameda County collaborative divorce lawyer.

 Client Review